Spectra FX Solutions LLP

 Diversity of the Management Body

-Spectra promote an inclusive working environment throughout the firm including the management body, in which diversity is recognized, valued, and encouraged.
+Spectra promotes an inclusive working environment throughout the firm including the management body, in which diversity is recognised, valued, and encouraged.
 We acknowledge the multi-cultural and diverse nature of the UK workforce and society in general.
 We are committed to principles of fairness and mutual respect where everyone accepts the concept of individual responsibility.
-Everyone we employ has a role to play in the development of our organization.
-Nobody should feel excluded by their identity, background, or circumstances.
-We all have something positive to offer and we welcome the diversity of views and opinions inclusive organizations embrace.
+Everyone we employ has a role to play in the development of our organisation.

 Own Funds